-In the third quarter of 2023 operating expenses were higher compared to prior quarter due to increased consulting costs associated with regulatory and foreign consultants.
-In addition, there was also an increase in finance income due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange gain.
+In the third quarter of 2023 operating expenses were higher compared to prior quarter due to increased consulting costs associated with regulatory and foreign consultants for additional approval in other countries.
+In addition, there was also an increase in finance expense (income) due to the US dollar and Euro foreign currency rate, triggering a foreign exchange gain.